piotrpalacz/piotrpalacz/README.md

 ### Hello 👋 👷
 📡 I’m currently looking **junior developer** position.
 I've completed 💪 12-month Full Stack development course at [Codecool](https://codecool.com/en/)

-🔨 I'm currently working on Viva La Carte (final project from Codecool)
+🔨 I'm currently working on Recipes Finder project, where you can serach recipes using external Edamam API.
+I 💙 to work with API 🙂 but Rome wasn't built in a day.

 💻 I’m currently learning .NET Full Stack developer skills on Codecademy.